kernelci/kernelci-pipeline/README.md

 The reason being is, Windows has case-insensitive file system by default.
 That prevents the creation of Linux tarball files (while running `tarball` service) with the same names but different cases i.e. one with lower case and the other with upper case. e.g. include/uapi/linux/netfilter/xt_CONNMARK.h and include/uapi/linux/netfilter/xt_connmark.h

-To enable case sensitivity recursively inside the cloned directory, fire below command from Windows Powershell after navigating to the `kernelci-pipeline` directory on your WSL mounted drive.
+To enable case sensitivity recursively inside the cloned directory, fire the below command from Windows Powershell after navigating to the `kernelci-pipeline` directory on your WSL mounted drive.

 ```
 PS C:\Users\HP> cd D:\kernelci-pipeline